- An estimated 9.2 million people have lost employer-provided health insurance from over 20 million unemployment claims as of April 16th.

-- States with high rate of access to mental health care saw decrease in depression rates.
+- States with a high rate of access to mental healthcare saw a decrease in depression rates from 2014 to 2018.

-- Access to mental health care through insurance is a significant barrier for people with depression and mental illness.
+- Access to mental healthcare through insurance is an already significant barrier for people with depression and mental illness could worsen.

 Depression is one of the most common mental illnesses in America, with over 17 million U.S. adults suffering from it.
 As it is one of the most common mental illnesses, there are many risk factors that affect Americans: Many are predisposed to depression through genetics, while some can be affected by things like stress, poor diet and substance abuse.
 For people to manage depression, access to mental health care is essential for those suffering from it.

 Lack of access to mental health care is a serious issue for many with depression.
-Over 24 million adults with a mental illness did not receive any mental health treatment, with even nine million adults with a mental illness reporting they tried and could not receive treatment.
+Over 24 million adults with a mental illness did not receive any mental health treatment — nine million adults with a mental illness reported having tried and not been able to receive treatment.
 Another five million people with mental illness are living uninsured.

-To get rankings, we analyzed CDC data on depression rates in each state over a five-year period from 2014 to 2018.
+To get rankings, we analyzed Centers for Disease Control and Prevention (CDC) data on depression rates in each state over a five-year period from 2014 to 2018.
 Our final rankings are an average rate over the same five-year period.
 States with the highest rates of depression are ranked 1st to 50th (lowest rate of depression).
-Also included with each states depression rates is the percentage of change in depression rates from 2014 to 2018.
+Also included with each state’s depression rates is the percentage of change in depression rates from 2014 to 2018.
 The percentage change is intended to show which states have seen an increase or decrease in depression rates.
-Access rankings from Mental Health America rank states 1 to 50, 1 being states with best access to mental healthcare and 50 being worst access to mental healthcare.
+Access rankings from Mental Health America rank states from 1 to 50, with 1 being the state with the best access to mental health care and 50 being that with the worst access to mental health care.

 |Rank||State||Depression Rate||% Change in Depression Rate||Access Rank|